Hot Tub Frequently Asked Questions

 Our customers often ask questions regarding buying, owning and maintaining their hot tubs, so we've compiled some of the most frequently asked questions here.
 Read on to learn more about hot tubs.
-If you have a specific question that you would like to see answered here, please visit our Contact Us page and fill out the form there.

 Planning permission is not normally required for items of a relocatable/temporary nature like a hot tub or swim spa, however, if you live in an area of outstanding natural beauty, or listed property or a conservation area you would do well to seek advice from the planners before installing your pool or spa.